MicrosoftDocs/learn/learn-pr/azure/structure-bicep-code-collaboration/includes/6-exercise-refactor-bicep-file.md

-Your colleague has come back to you with some questions about your template.
-You decide to refactor the file to make it easier for them to work with.
+After reviewing your template with your colleague, you decide to refactor the file to make it easier for them to work with.
 In this exercise, you apply the best practices you learned in the preceding units.

 ## Your task